siglens/siglens-docs/docs/migration/awscloudwatch/fluentd.md

 ### 2. IAM Role Configuration

-1. Create an IAM role with the below permissions.
+1. Create an IAM role with the following permissions to allow Fluentd to access CloudWatch Logs:

     ```json
     {